The Localism Act has introduced powers to give local communities a say in decisions affecting their local area. These are:

 We will provide information and assistance to local communities who are interested in neighbourhood planning.
 This will include:

-- advising on the neighbourhood planning process and legislative requirements
+- advice on the neighbourhood planning process and legislative requirements

 - sharing information and evidence

-- providing advice on evidence, assessments/appraisal and conformity with the national and local policy framework
+- advice on evidence, assessments/appraisal and conformity with the national and local policy framework

 If you are thinking about preparing a Neighbourhood Development Plan, please contact us to discuss your proposals >>